apache/zookeeper/zookeeper-docs/src/main/resources/markdown/recipes.md

 calling create() with a pathname ending in "queue-", with the _sequence_ and _ephemeral_ flags in the create() call set to true.
-Because the _sequence_ flag is set, the new pathnames will have the form _path-to-queue-node_/queue-X, where X is a monotonic increasing number.
+Because the _sequence_ flag is set, the new pathname will have the form _path-to-queue-node_/queue-X, where X is a monotonic increasing number.
 A client that wants to be removed from the queue calls ZooKeeper's **getChildren( )** function, with _watch_ set to true on the queue node, and begins processing nodes with the lowest number.
 The client does not need to issue another **getChildren( )** until it exhausts the list obtained from the first **getChildren(
 )** call.
-If there are are no children in the queue node, the reader waits for a watch notification to check the queue again.
+If there are no children in the queue node, the reader waits for a watch notification to check the queue again.

 ###### Note